Front-end clients for AI image models

 The same pattern handles outpainting (extend canvas, mask the new area, generate), Kontext-based instruction edits (make this a watercolour), and SAM/SAM2-driven auto-segmentation (Segment Anything, Meta’s click-to-select segmentation model) when we can’t be bothered to draw the mask ourselves.

 A native SwiftUI app on Apple’s CoreML framework, running on the Neural Engine with the lowest RAM footprint on this list (~150 MB working set).
-The pick when RAM is at a premium and we are willing to live with a small set of pre-converted models.
+Useful when RAM is at a premium and we are willing to live with a small set of pre-converted models.

 Backbones: SD 1.5, SD 2.x, SDXL, plus Flux 2 Klein (4B/9B distilled, pre-built bundles available).